 Epiphany: The moment when a character has a realization that becomes a turning point for the overall plot

 Idiom: A phrase that has an understood meaning different from the literal meanings of the words that make up the expression.
-It is important that writers use caution when using idioms when they are writing for an international audience.
+Meanings of certain phrases and ideas can vary widely from culture to culture.
+It is important that writers use caution when using idioms when they write for an international audience, including those that reference popular culture or history.
+When using figurative language, students should be encouraged to make references only based on widely shared knowledge.

-Lyric: A short poem that is often created to be accompanied by music
+Lyric: A short poem that is often created to be accompanied by music, a lyric may convey a narrative story, or it may contain larger figurative language.

 Ode: A poem that usually praises a subject, person, or theme the poet cares about deeply